Many people are hesitant to begin investing in their 401(k) plans, because they are worried about how it will affect their take-home pay.

-Your take-home pay may not be greatly lowered when you increase the amount you contribute each month.
-One of the easiest ways to increase the amount you contribute is each time you are given a raise, you can raise the amount you contribute and you will not even notice it in your take-home pay.
+Your take-home pay might not be greatly lowered when you increase the amount you contribute each month.
+One of the easiest ways to increase the amount you contribute is to add to the amount you contribute, each time you are given a raise; you might not even notice a difference in your take-home pay.

-You should invest up to your employer's match even if you are focused on getting out of debt or saving for a house.
-This is money you are simply passing up that can greatly affect your future.
+You should invest at least enough to receive your employer's match, even if you are focused on getting out of debt or saving for a house.
+This is money that you otherwise would be passing up, and it can greatly affect your future.
 If you do not save now, you may struggle in your retirement years.

 - Even if you are saving for a house or trying to pay down debts, you should contribute to your retirement plan up to your employer's match, if possible.

 - How your contributions are withheld from your paycheck depends on the specific type of 401(k) you have.